MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/arm-onbarding-us-goverment.md

 This topic explains how to complete the Azure Resource Manager (ARM) onboarding process for your connectors.

-To deploy Microsoft Azure Resource Manager (ARM) topologies, you must complete the ARM onboarding process for your connectors.
+To deploy ARM topologies, you must complete the ARM onboarding process for your connectors.
 To start the onboarding process, you must have the following items:

 -   The Azure subscription ID that you're deploying to
     > [!Note]